awsdocs/aws-php-developers-guide/doc_source/cw-examples-using-alarm-actions.rst

 * Enable actions for specified alarms using :aws-php-class:`EnableAlarmActions </api-monitoring-2010-08-01.html#enablealarmactions>`.
 * Disable actions for specified alarms using :aws-php-class:`DisableAlarmActions </api-monitoring-2010-08-01.html#disablealarmactions>`.

-All the example code for the |sdk-php| is available `here on GitHub <https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code>`_.
+All the example code for the |sdk-php| version 3 is available `here on GitHub <https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code>`_.

 Credentials
 -----------